Maulem/Hacking-Library/README.md

 ## TCPDUMP

-TCPDUMP is a network analysis tool, it can be used with ARP Spoofing man in the middle for example to analyze the traffic between router and victim.
+TCPDUMP is a network analysis tool, it can be used for example with ARP Spoofing man in the middle, to analyze the traffic between host and victim.

 - Base command: